Introduction to gravitational redshift of quantum photons propagating in curved spacetime: Considerations and Outlook

 \section{Considerations and Outlook}

 The material presented here is developed as a comprehensive review of the previous work on this topic.
 To date, the studies reviewed have been purely theoretical in nature, and more work is necessary to fully characterize the overall effect, as well as to include it in a practical scheme where it can be gauged against competing effects.
 If one does not wish to measure and employ the effect specifically, but cannot fully compensate for it because of external constraints, it would be desirable to embed the effects of the gravitational redshift in an overall expression that includes all relevant sources of noise, loss, etc...
-One such expression is called the \textit{radar equation}, and it has been developed for this purpose \cite{Degnan:1993,Vallone:Bacco:2015}.
+One such expression is called the \textit{radar equation}, which has been developed for this purpose \cite{Degnan:1993,Vallone:Bacco:2015}.
 The aim of this quantity is to provide an effective rate of incident photons on the target given a variety of impediments: scattering of photons, turbulence, weather conditions, beam widening, pointing errors to name a few.
 Effects due to gravitational redshift, in particular when a quantum protocol is employed, could be included in such an expression.

-It is also of great interest to actively attempt to measure the effects of gravitational redshift for purposes of sensing or foundational testing.
-A promising potential avenue to implement the tests discussed above is the use of Cubesats and other small crafts \cite{Saeed:Elzanaty:2020,Araniti:Iera:2022,Bloser:Murphy:2022} that are now being considered for use in space-based classical \cite{Moore:Woods:2016,Shkolnik:2018,Bowman:Vandenbussche:2022} and quantum experiments \cite{Oi:Ling:2017,Joshi:Pneaar:2018,Mazzarella:Lowe:2020}.
-In this case, small and relatively inexpensive satellites can be deployed at a fraction of the cost of conventional missions, and the craft itself can be potentially loaded with all necessary equipment to perform (reasonable) long-range experiments.
-One idea can be to use a small collection of such satellites as sources of photons to be detected on Earth \cite{Belenchia:Carlesso:2022}.
-These satellites have short lives compared to their traditional counterparts but can allow for proof-of-principle experiments to be performed and wielded to support planning and development of more substantial missions.
+It is also of great interest to actively attempt to measure the effects of gravitational redshift for purposes of foundational experiments or sensing.
+A promising avenue to implement the tests discussed above is the use of Cubesats and other similar crafts \cite{Saeed:Elzanaty:2020,Araniti:Iera:2022,Bloser:Murphy:2022} that are now being considered for use in space-based classical \cite{Moore:Woods:2016,Shkolnik:2018,Bowman:Vandenbussche:2022} and quantum experiments \cite{Oi:Ling:2017,Joshi:Pneaar:2018,Mazzarella:Lowe:2020}.
+In this case, small and relatively inexpensive satellites can be deployed at a fraction of the cost of conventional missions, where the craft itself can be potentially loaded with all necessary equipment to perform (reasonable) long-range experiments.
+One idea is to use a collection of such satellites as sources of photons to be detected on Earth \cite{Belenchia:Carlesso:2022}.
+These satellites have short lives compared to their traditional counterparts but can allow for proof-of-principle experiments to be performed, which can in turn be used to support planning and development of larger scale missions.